-Solar energy is a clean, renewable resource that can efficiently provide electric power and hot water.
-The City of Palo Alto Utilities (CPAU) offers a variety of programs, rebates, and informative resources to residents and businesses interested in solar energy.
+Solar energy is a clean, renewable resource that can efficiently heat water and provide electric power.
+The City of Palo Alto Utilities (CPAU) offers a variety of informative resources to residents and businesses interested in solar energy.

 Background and Benefits

 About a third of Palo Alto's electricity demand is met by utility-scale solar and 100 percent of Palo Alto's annual electricity demand is met by carbon neutral supply, meaning supply that is sourced from renewable or hydroelectric sources.
 Residential and commercial customers may still want to consider going solar.